 MYTH: Break-ups in relationships happen so frequently, they do not cause suicide.

 FACT: Suicide can be precipitated by the loss of a relationship.

-MYTH: Suicidal young people are insane or mentally ill.
+MYTH: Young people thinking about suicide are insane or mentally ill.

-FACT: Although suicidal adolescents are likely to be extremely unhappy and may be classified as having a mood disorder, such as depression, most are not legally insane.
-However, there are small numbers of individuals whose mental state meets psychiatric criteria for mental illness and who need Psychiatric help.
+FACT: Although adolescents thinking about suicide are likely to be extremely unhappy and may be classified as having a mood disorder, such as depression, most are not legally insane.
+However, there are small numbers of individuals whose mental state meets psychiatric criteria for mental illness and who need psychiatric help.